Jo de Winter: Radio

 In 1989, de Winter played Marie Antoinette in a six-hour radio drama, Bastille, produced by the University of Chicago on WFMT in Chicago, Illinois.
 She also played Elizabeth Schuyler Hamilton in a production of Hamilton & Burr, with the California Artists Radio Theatre.

-Personal life
+Personal life and death

 Juanita Daussat married Robert Eggers Adamina in December 1941, the morning before the attack on Pearl Harbor.
 Her husband was an officer in the United States Air Force.
 He was a prisoner of war in Germany during World War II; he later served as chief of protocol in Washington, D.C., and as a member of the NATO planning staff.
 They had one son, Robert Jr., and one daughter, Robyn.
 As a military wife, she was involved in embassy and officers' wives activities, and gave presentations to women's groups.
 They lived in Pennsylvania, Washington, D.C., San Francisco, and in Italy, before they moved to Port Hueneme in 1965, after Col. Adamina retired from the Air Force.
 Their son and his wife were killed in an automobile accident in 1974.

 De Winter died in January 2016, at the age of 94.